fouadyousufdar/elasticsearch/intl.en-US/Best Practices/Build a visualized O&M system with Beats.md

 1. Purchase and configure an Alibaba Cloud Elasticsearch instance

     If you do not have an Alibaba Cloud Elasticsearch instance, you must activate Alibaba Cloud Elasticsearch and create an instance [Prerequisites](../../../../../reseller.en-US/Quick Start/Prerequisites.md#).
-You can then send the data collected from the MacBook to the Alibaba Cloud Elasticsearch instance through the internal or public IP address of the instance.
+You can then send the data collected from the MacBook to the Alibaba Cloud Elasticsearch instance through the internal or public address of the Elasticsearch instance.

     **Note:**

-    -   If you access the Alibaba Cloud Elasticsearch instance through its public IP address, you must switch on Public Address and configure a **public IP address whitelist** on the Security page.
+    -   If you access the Alibaba Cloud Elasticsearch instance through its public address, you must switch on Public Address and configure a **public IP address whitelist** on the Security page.

-    -   If you access the Alibaba Cloud Elasticsearch instance through its internal IP address, you must create an Alibaba Cloud Elastic Compute Service \(ECS\) instance in the same **VPC** and **region** as the Alibaba Cloud Elasticsearch instance to manage access to the Elasticsearch.
+    -   If you access the Alibaba Cloud Elasticsearch instance through its internal address, you must create an Alibaba Cloud Elastic Compute Service \(ECS\) instance in the same **VPC** and **region** as the Alibaba Cloud Elasticsearch instance to manage access to the Elasticsearch.

     1. Log on to the Alibaba Cloud Elasticsearch console, click the instance name or ID, and then click Security in the left-side navigation pane.
 On the Security page, switch on Public Address.